 At times, individuals are accused of making false statements even when they told the entire truth.
 Wrongful allegations can arise due to a mistake on the part of a federal agent or due to any other misrepresentation of your statements.
 The problem in these cases is that a jury is often more likely to believe federal authorities than a person who is accused of violating the law.
 In such situations, having the highest quality of criminal defense is imperative.

-Call the office of a Miami and Coral Gables federal criminal defense attorney today
+Call our experienced Coral Gables federal criminal defense attorney today

 Being under investigation by federal authorities can be frightening and facing allegations of making false statements to a government agent can only intensify your situation and the possible penalties you may face.
 If you believe you are under suspicion of making false statements or have already been charged, you should not delay in calling the law office of federal defense lawyer Alfredo A. Izaguirre as soon as possible.
 Mr. Izaguirre has extensive experience helping clients facing a wide range of criminal charges and can help you achieve the best possible results in your case while protecting your rights.
 Call for help at 305-442-0425 today.